s-oravec/debug/README.md

 ### init_session

 Initializes debug in calling session only.
-Debug messages are spooled to `DBMS_OUTPUT`.
+Debug messages are spooled to `DBMS_OUTPUT` ->  so you can see them after anonymous block returns.

 **Params**
 - **filter**